 When you make journey consciously, however, you connect your conscious with the inmost deeps, make the hard link whereby your soul can come out more from behind the curtain of thoughts and dreams and be your guide on the way.
 On the way to God the soul would say.

-[iii] I was to meet this intelligence face to face some months after, not its true form but one it wore in its manipulations of me as a small child.
+[iii] I had met this ‘personal’ demon some weeks before, not its true form but one it wore in its manipulations of me as a small child.
 That experience I describe in an article posted on our blog: https://harms-end.com/2015/11/19/breaking-silence/ I’ll only mention here that it was on that first visit to Auroville that I met its true form, a story I have yet to write.